Kivo0/Visual-Servoing-ROS/README.md

 IV.
 Visual Servoing
    ----------------
+   #### Markers!
+   For the purpose of Fine Positioning we used Alvar for ROS as our main library (http://wiki.ros.org/ar_track_alvar).
+The reasons why Alvar was chosen are mentioned in the ROS survey written by our team and included in this repository.
+Nevertheless, the main idea is to use AR tags as an artificial marking on the target, which needs to be approached by a robot.
+   In the project we attempted at usage of several

    #### Searching for Target!
    first part of the alogrithm after the robot arrives near the ***"marker"*** the search phase begins which is the first phase of our algorithm, its completed directly after the **first mapping and localization phase ends** = "letting the turtlebot localize itself and go near to the loading marker to load the goods". the search is done by rotating the robot continously more than 360&deg; untill it detects our marker then it attacks the marker and kills it! please see our failed trials >>>link here<<<<<<<